dbos-inc/durable-execution-benchmark/dbos-application/README.md

-# Reference Application
+# DBOS Application

-This is a reference implementation of the document indexing application with no durable execution.
+This is a implementation of the document indexing application using DBOS for durable execution.

 Required environment variables:

 - `OPENAI_API_KEY`: An OpenAI API key
-- `REFERENCE_DATABASE_URL`: Connection string for a Postgres database
+- `DBOS_DATABASE_URL`: Connection string for a Postgres database

 To run: